 The Seven Most Powerful Words to Persuade

-Business propositions come my way several times a month.
-There is much dialog about the "unlimited potential" and how the possibilities are endless.
-The words and phrases work on the emotions and imagination to penetrate my overly analytic mind.
+Business propositions come my way several times a month and most likely you get the very same calls.
+There is much dialog about the "unlimited potential" and how "the possibilities are endless".
+The words and phrases can work on both my emotions and imagination to penetrate my overly analytic mind.

-They may use any of the seven big and powerful persuasion words:
+Those who are making a pitch may use any of these seven big and powerful persuasion words:

 The person's NAME

 In the following video by Kevin Hogan, he explains which magic words are the most effective in the fine art of persuasion.

 Do you hear any of these words during a conversation?
 It may feel a like an internal tug-of-war.

 Few of us walk into a conversation with a goal of being persuaded to invest time and money.
 In fact, I am very resistant to those who decide the best approach is "persuasion" when presenting an opportunity.
 Regardless, pursuasion is what most will try and they quickly leave me distant and uninterested.

 "A person is convinced by evidence or argument made to the intellect.
 A person is persuaded by appeals made to the will, moral sense, or emotions."